 The sensors are non-contact measuring infrared temperature type.
 They calculate the surface temperature based on the emitted infrared energy of objects.
 An integrated double laser aiming marks the real measurement spot location and spot size at any distance on the object surface.

-The RDO Induction system features a non-contact Infrared temperature sensor with laser sighting for metal processing and measurements of metal oxides and ceramics.
+The RDO Induction system features a non-contact Infrared temperature controller with laser sighting for metal processing and measurements of metal oxides and ceramics.
 It is compatible with all our RDO Induction power supplies.
 The IR sensor is mounted on a stand and can be swiveled 360° to position the sensor head in the desired exact location.
-The sensor measures range from 50°C up to 2000°C.
+The sensor measures range from 50°C up to 2200°C.

 - 1μm, 1.6μm or 2.3μm measuring wavelength for accurate temperature measurements in difficult emissivity conditions

 - Double laser marks exact spot size from 0.45mm

 - Optical resolution of 300:1 or 60:1 with selectable focus

 - Up to 85°C ambient temperature without cooling, automatic laser switch-off at 85°C, up to 315°C with water-cooled housing